trkruthik/MCA_DIN_Scraper/README.md

 ## Usage

-Create a Spreadsheet file called "Book1.xlsx" and input all CIN into column 1.
+Create a Spreadsheet file called "Book1.xlsx" and input all CIN into column 1 (Look at Example.xlsx for an idea on the input and output structure).

 Run the python program.